jonolehgo/COMP1511-Pokedex/README.md

 ## Thanks

-Project COMP1511 by The University of New South Wales.
+COMP1511 Project in asscociation with The University of New South Wales.

 ## Usage
 ```